 There is no single medical test or set of physical findings that conclusively diagnoses multiple sclerosis.
 Our physicians use a variety of tools to determine whether an individual has MS or another, similar neurological condition.
 These tools may include:

-Although there is currently no cure for multiple sclerosis, the past two decades have brought new treatments that can slow progression of the disease and reduce severity of symptoms.
+Although there is currently no cure for multiple sclerosis, the past three decades have brought new treatments that can slow progression of the disease and reduce severity of symptoms.
 In addition to having access to the latest medications and procedures, UChicago Medicine neurologists have the experience, skills and expertise to help patients manage multiple sclerosis and lead the fullest lives possible.
 We provide compassionate and personalized care and examine the course of each person's disease before recommending a course of action.

 While the progression of multiple sclerosis is different for each patient, individuals experience one of four courses: